victronenergy/venus/README.md

 ./repos checkout v2.20
 ./repos checkout -b b2.20
 ./repos push --set-upstream origin b2.20

+# update the rocko config to the new branch
+make update-repos.conf
+git commit -a -m "Pin Rocko & (most of the) raspbian branches to b2.20"

+# Update gitlab-ci.yml
+[
+  Now, modify .gitlab-ci.yml.
+See a previous maintenance branch for how that is done.
+]

+git commit -a -m "Don't touch SSTATE cache & build from b2.20"

+# Push the new branch and changes to the venus repo
+# Note that this causes a (useless) CI build to start on the builder once
+# it syncs.
+Easily cancelled in the gitlab ui.

+git push --set-upstream origin b2.20

 ```

 Now you're all set; and ready to start cherry-picking.